veganaize/closure-compiler/How-do-I-make-closure-compiler-stop-breaking-my-API-by-renaming-things?.md

 // somewhere later we use the method async function doSomethingNifty() {
   // The `requestId` an `action` properties here will not be renamed, because
-  // the compiler recognizes them as belonging to a record type defined in an externs files. const response = await sendWorkerRequest({ requestId: getNextRequestId(), action: 'doSomethingNifty' })
+  // the compiler recognizes them as belonging to a record type defined in an externs file. const response = await sendWorkerRequest({ requestId: getNextRequestId(), action: 'doSomethingNifty' })
   // handle the response
 }